 Reduced voltage: Speaking of voltage usage SATA uses 0.5V peak-to-peak signaling.
 It means less power consumed, thereby increasing the data transmission speed, which is different from 40-pin PATA, which consumes less power and is less efficient.

 Simplified cabling: The SATA cable uses a 7-pin cable.
 This reduction in the number of pins and hence the size has enabled it to support airflow and cooling.
-Smaller sized SATA cables with longer length (around one meter) now offer the flexibility to install drives in specific areas like tower systems.
+Smaller-sized SATA cables with longer lengths (around one meter) now offer the flexibility to install drives in specific areas like tower systems.

 Operating system compatibility: SATA cables are quite compactable as it appears identical to PATA.

 1.2SATA VS PATA

 Before we begin to outline the merits SATA has over the other, it is fundamental that we establish two types of rigid drive connections that a computer could have: PATA (Parallel ATA) and SATA (Serial ATA).

 Here are the reasons why SATA cables preferred over the PATA

 Increased data transfer rate: As stated earlier, SATA cables transfer data between the motherboard and storage devices faster than PATA.
 As a matter of detail, version 3 of SATA cables share 600MB of data every second.